balinterdi/balinterdi.github.com/source/_posts/2016-11-29-two-way-symmetric-relationships-in-ember-with-jsonapi-part-2.markdown

 ease, the next time you encounter it.

 I made the source code of both [the Ember app][4] and the [Rails API][5] available on Github.
-If you want to learn more about the JSON API standard, I suggest you visit [the official site][6].
+If you want to learn more about the jsonapi-resources gem, I suggest you visit [the documentation site][7].

 Finally, if you'd like to receive the series as a pdf, fill out the form below and I'll send it to you right away!